Folarinnn/baimtwo/README.md

 ### Step 1: Creating an S3 Bucket
 - This step will be required in order to do image-to-text and text-to-image inference calls to certain models.
-- Please make sure that you are in the **us-west-2** region.
+Also, make sure that you are in the **us-west-2** region.
 If another region is required, you will need to update the region in the `invoke_agent.py` file on line 26 of the sample.
 - Create an S3 bucket, and call it `bedrock-agent-images-alias`.
 We will use the default settings.
-- Next, upload the image from [here](https://), to this S3 bucket.
+- Next, upload the sample image from [here](https://github.com/jossai87/bedrock-agent-call-multiple-models/blob/main/images/generated_pic.png), to this S3 bucket.

 ### Step 2: Create an Amazon ECR (Elastic Container Registry)